Hunting & Trapping Regulations Synopsis

 The Regulations Synopsis:

-Corrections and updates: Changes to regulations in 2022/23 or 2023/24 are updated in the online version of the synopsis and specific details are listed on the Hunting and Trapping Regulation Synopsis Corrections and Updates page.
+Corrections and updates: Changes to hunting and trapping regulations are updated in the online version of the synopsis and specific details are listed on Hunting and Trapping Regulation Synopsis corrections and updates.

 Regulations by region